Jammy2211/PyAutoLens/docs/overview/overview_1_lensing.rst

 The key thing to note is that the deflection angles describe how a given mass distribution deflects light-rays as they travel towards the Earth through the Universe.

-galaxy_list
+galaxies
 --------

 A ``Galaxy`` object is a collection of ``LightProfile`` and ``MassProfile`` objects at a given redshift.
-The code below creates two galaxy_list representing the lens and source galaxy_list shown in the strong lensing diagram above.
+The code below creates two galaxies representing the lens and source galaxies shown in the strong lensing diagram above.

 .. code-block:: bash